How to Pursue Nursing as a Second Career

 Registered nurses play an essential role in the medical team.
 They assist physicians in providing treatment to patients suffering from various medical conditions.
-They must attend to patients by administering medical care, educating them, and communicating with the rest of the medical team.
+In addition to administering medical care to patients, nurses are tasked with educating patients and their families.
+They also act as the bridge between the patient and the rest of the medical team.

-RNs may hold different jobs and responsibilities based on their level of education and certification.
-For example, nurses who hold their MSN degree are qualified for executive and professional development positions as well as several different nursing specialties.
+Registered nurses hold different jobs and responsibilities based on their level of education and certification.
+For example, nurses with an MSN degree are qualified for executive and professional development positions as well as several different nursing specialties.

 Registered Nurse (RN) Job Responsibilities

 Some of the day-to-day responsibilities of registered nurses include:

 - Administering direct care to injured, disabled, or ill patients

 - Educating patients about their medical conditions and treatment